 Aug.
-15, 1861 - General George McClellan assumes command of the Army of the Potomac
+15, 1861 - General George McClellan assumed command of the Army of the Potomac.

 Aug.
 15, 1861 – During the Civil War, just months after he surrendered Fort Sumter, South Carolina, Union General Robert Anderson was named commander of the Department of Kentucky and carefully maintained the balance of neutrality in the state.
 But poor health forced him to resign his command two months later, and William T. Sherman replaced him.
 Anderson returned to active duty briefly in 1865 to hoist the American flag over Fort Sumter after the Confederate surrender.
 He died in 1871 and was buried at West Point.

 Aug.
-15, 1862 – During the Civil War, Confederate forces occupied Port Hudson, Louisiana.
+15, 1862 – During the Civil War, Confederate forces occupied Port Hudson, La.

 Aug.
-15, 1863 – During the Civil War, skirmishes were fought at Hartwood Church and Beverly Ford, Virginia; and at Bentonville, Arkansas.
+15, 1863 – During the Civil War, skirmishes were fought at Hartwood Church and Beverly Ford in Virginia; and at Bentonville, Ark.

 Aug.
-15, 1863 – During the Civil War, Union General William S. Rosecrans moved his army south from Tullahoma, Tennessee to attack Confederate forces in Chattanooga.
+15, 1863 – During the Civil War, Union General William S. Rosecrans moved his army south from Tullahoma, Tenn. to attack Confederate forces in Chattanooga.

 Aug.
 15, 1864 – During the Civil War, a Union raid began on the Florida railroad and continued through Aug.
 19.

 Aug.
-15, 1864 – During the Civil War, an engagement took place at Cedarville, Va.; and combats occurred at Deep Run, White's Tavern, on the Charles City Road, Bailey's Creek, Fussell's Mill, and Gravel Hill, Virginia.
+15, 1864 – During the Civil War, an engagement took place at Cedarville, Va.; and combats occurred at Deep Run, White's Tavern, on the Charles City Road, Bailey's Creek, Fussell's Mill and Gravel Hill in Virginia.

 Aug.
-15, 1864 – During the Civil War, skirmishes were fought at Carrollton, Arkansas; at Fairburn and Sandtown, Georgia; and near Charlestown, West Virginia.
+15, 1864 – During the Civil War, skirmishes were fought at Carrollton, Ark.; at Fairburn and Sandtown in Georgia; and near Charlestown, W.Va.

 Aug.
-15, 1864 – During the Civil War, Union General Philip Sheridan pulled back from Winchester, Virginia to wait for reinforcements.
+15, 1864 – During the Civil War, Union General Philip Sheridan pulled back from Winchester, Va. to wait for reinforcements.